JuliaDiff/TaylorSeries.jl/README.md

 This package computes Taylor expansions using automatic differentiation techniques (see e.g. Alex Haro's [nice paper][1] for a description of the techniques).
 The module implements the basic operations (+,-,*,/,^), some elementary functions (exp, log, sin, cos, tan), integration, differentiation and evaluation (Horner's rule) of the series on a point.
 The expansions work for one or more independent variables.

+Installing `TaylorSeries` is done with `Pkg.add("TaylorSeries")`.
 The package introduces two types, `Taylor` and `TaylorN`, for the expansions in one or more independent-variable expansions, respectively.
-Both are subtypes of `AbstractSeries{T,N}`, with `T` the type of the coefficients and `N` the number of independent variables, which is introduced as a subtype of `Number`.
+Both are subtypes of `AbstractSeries{T,N} <: Number`, with `T` the type of the coefficients and `N` the number of independent variables.

 `Taylor` is defined by one of the constructors